Dean Smith (racing driver): Formula Renault

 Smith competing during the 2009 Formula Renault UK season at Oulton Park.

-Smith moved up to the British Formula Renault Championship in 2006, finishing 9th in the overall standings.
+Smith moved up to the British Formula Renault Championship in 2006, finishing ninth in the overall standings.
 In 2007, he finished as runner-up to Fortec Motorsport teammate Duncan Tappy.
 He made the move to the Eurocup Formula Renault 2.0 in 2008 for Fortec, but finished down in 17th place.
-Smith finished 2008 by scoring two fourth-placed finishes on his British Formula 3 debut with Fortec.
+Smith finished the year by scoring two fourth-placed finishes on his British Formula 3 debut with Fortec.
 A lack of funds prevented him from a full F3 campaign in 2009, meaning he moved to the Porsche Carrera Cup.
 He was then given the opportunity to join British Formula Renault team Manor Competition, and took seven victories on his way to winning the title, despite missing the opening round of the championship at Brands Hatch due to him competing in the supporting Porsche races at the circuit.
 He also took second place in the final race of the Eurocup season at the brand-new Ciudad del Motor de Aragón circuit in Spain.

-In December 2009 he was awarded the prestigious McLaren Autosport BRDC Award.
-As part of the prize he tested a McLaren Formula One car.
+In December 2009, Smith was awarded the prestigious McLaren Autosport BRDC Award.
+As part of the prize, he tested a McLaren Formula One car.